FabricMC/yarn/CONVENTIONS.md

 Use "get" for non-boolean getters and other methods that calculate some property with no side effects other than caching a value in a private field.
 For boolean getters, use "is", "can", "should", and similar verbs (like "requires").

-Exception: record components should always be prefix-less, even if it means droppng the "get" prefix from the implementing interface.
+Exception: record components should always be prefix-less, even if it means dropping the "get" prefix from the implementing interface.

 For more complex computations, "find" and "calc" are frequently used.